On recovering missing values for sequences in a pathwise setting

 \section{Discussion and future development}

-The paper suggests a frequency criterion of error-free recoverability of a single missing value in pathwise deterministic setting in the spirit of the Kolmogorov's criterion of minimality for stochastic Gaussian stationary processes \citet{K}.
-Some robust recovering algorithm for classes of these sequences is suggested.
+The paper suggests a frequency criterion of error-free recoverability of a finite set of missing values in pathwise deterministic setting in the spirit of the Kolmogorov's criterion of minimality for stochastic Gaussian stationary processes \citet{K}.
+The paper suggests a robust recovering algorithm for classes of these sequences with periodic spectrum gaps.

-With the choice of $h$ from Proposition \ref{ex1} (ii), Theorem \ref{ThM} gives a criterion that reminds the classical Kolmogorov's criterion (\ref{Km}) for the spectral densities \citet{K}.
+Theorem \ref{ThM} gives a criterion of recoverability that, for a special case where $M=1$, reminds the classical Kolmogorov's criterion (\ref{Km}) of minimal recoverability formulated for the spectral densities \citet{K}.
 However, the degree of similarity is quite limited.
-For instance, if a stationary Gaussian process has the spectral density $\phi(\o)\ge \const\cdot (\pi^2-\o^2)^{\nu}$ for $\nu\in (0,1)$, then, according to criterion (\ref{Km}), this process is not minimal \citet{K}, i.e. this process is non-recoverable.
-On the other hand, Theorem \ref{ThM} and Proposition \ref{ex1} (ii) imply that, for $p\in(1,+\infty]$, the class $\X(p,h)$ is recoverable with $|h(\o)|=(\pi^2-\o^2)^{-\nu}$ if $\nu>1/p$; in particular, this class includes sequences $x$ such that $|X\ew|\le \const \cdot (\pi^2-\o^2)^{\nu}$ for $X=\Z x$.
-If $p=+\infty$ then recoverability can be ensured with an arbitrarily small rate of decay $\nu>0$.
-Nevertheless, this similarity still could be used for analysis of the properties of pathwise Z-transforms for stochastic Gaussian processes.
-In particular, assume that $y=\{y(t)\}_{t\in\ZZ}$ is a stochastic stationary Gaussian process with spectral density $\phi$ such that (\ref{Km}) does not hold.
-It follows that adjusted paths $\{(1+\d t^2)^{-1}y(t)\}_{t\in\ZZ}$, where $\d>0$, cannot have Z-transform satisfying the assumption of Proposition \ref{ex1} (ii).
+For instance, if a stationary Gaussian process has the spectral density $\phi(\o)\le \const\cdot (\pi-|\o|)$, $\o\in (-\pi,\pi]$, then, according to criterion (\ref{Km}), this process is minimal \citet{K}, i.e. a single missing value of this process is non-recoverable.
+On the other hand, Theorem \ref{ThM} applied with $M=1$ and $W(\o)=\WW\ew =(\pi-|\o|)^{-1}$ implies that the class $\X(w)$ is recoverable.
+In particular, this class includes all sequences $x\in\ell_2$ such that $|X\ew|\le \const \cdot (\pi-|\o|)^{\a}$, where $X=\Z x$ and $\o\in (-\pi,\pi]$, and where $\a>0$ can be arbitrarily small.
+A similar example is given in \citet{D17} for the case of summable processes from $\ell_1$.
 We leave this analysis for the future research.

 There are other open questions.
-In particular, it is unclear if it is possible to obtain pathwise necessary conditions of error-free recoverability based on Z-transform.
-In addition, it could be interesting to find other convenient choices of functions $h$ and $\w K$, similarly to Proposition \ref{ex1} and Lemma \ref{lemmaK}.
+In particular, it is unclear if it is possible to obtain pathwise necessary conditions of recoverability in this pathwise setting based on Z-transform.